 What Is A Donation Form?

 A donation form is a key tool you use to collect information to process a donation.
-While some fundraisers don’t pay them much attention, a donation form is actually one of the most important elements of your donation page.
+While some nonprofits don’t pay them much attention, a donation form is actually one of the most important elements of your fundraising strategy.

 If your donation form is straightforward and user-friendly, your donors will likely have a great giving experience.
 But a chaotic form will just leave you with a bunch of frustrated would-be donors.
 And it definitely won’t do much to convert your current donors into lifelong friends of your organization.